Do you want a high activity farm dog that looks like a puppy forever?

 What do Miniature Australian Shepherds like to eat?
 In short, everything!

-Mini Australian Shepherds do well on a diet of high quality, grain free dry food.
+Mini Australian Shepherds do well on a diet of high quality dry food.

 Owners should feed between 1 and 2 cups per day to their dog, depending on their dog’s size and activity levels.